Carbon group: Production

-Carbon's allotrope diamond is produced mostly by Russia, Botswana, Congo, Canada, and South Africa, India.
+Carbon's allotrope diamond is produced mostly by Russia, Botswana, Congo, Canada, South Africa, and India.
 80% of all synthetic diamonds are produced by Russia.
 China produces 70% of the world's graphite.
 Other graphite-mining countries are Brazil, Canada, and Mexico.

 Silicon can be produced by heating silica with carbon.

 There are some germanium ores, such as germanite, but these are not mined on account of being rare.
 Instead, germanium is extracted from the ores of metals such as zinc.
 In Russia and China, germanium is also separated from coal deposits.
 Germanium-containing ores are first treated with chlorine to form germanium tetrachloride, which is mixed with hydrogen gas.
 Then the germanium is further refined by zone refining.
 Roughly 140 metric tons of germanium are produced each year.

 Mines output 300,000 metric tons of tin each year.
 China, Indonesia, Peru, Bolivia, and Brazil are the main producers of tin.
 The method by which tin is produced is to heat the tin mineral cassiterite (SnO2) with coke.

 The most commonly mined lead ore is galena (lead sulfide).
 4 million metric tons of lead are newly mined each year, mostly in China, Australia, the United States, and Peru.
 The ores are mixed with coke and limestone and roasted to produce pure lead.
 Most lead is recycled from lead batteries.
 The total amount of lead ever mined by humans amounts to 350 million metric tons.